dcunited001/dcunited001.github.io/_drafts/quantum-language.md

 possibility of one way communication across the universe without the need to exchange grammar and semantics or any information to receive, transmit and consume.
-These would instead be implicit and all of it would should be extrapolated from symmetry inherent in some root mathematic concepts.
+These would instead be implicit and all of it would be extrapolated from symmetry inherent in some root mathematic concepts.
 This would expand to encompass all possible concepts that any life form would signify.
 It is hard to imagine what that universal language would look like, but if it sounds interesting,